 What it means to me is what it means in English.
 Twisting the English language and making up our own definitions of words makes communication difficult at best.
 If we are talking about a method of recovery from alcoholism then "what words mean to me" is dangerous.
 We are talking about saving peoples lives in AA.

-We are using the English language here correct?
-So let's look at a definition.
+We are using the English language so let's look at a definition.

 SOBER: adjective